The standard battery clip fits a 9V PP3 battery and many battery holders such as the

 Mains flex is sometimes used for low voltage circuits which pass a high current,

 but please think carefully before using it in this way.
 The distinctive colours of mains

 flex should act as a warning of the mains high voltage which can be lethal; using mains

 flex for low voltage circuits can undermine this warning.

-these the advertiser may know you came from this site and I may be rewarded.
-No personal information is passed to advertisers.
+these the advertiser may know that you came from this site and I may be rewarded.